Hard Anodized Cookware vs. Non-stick Cookware: What is the Best Non-Stick Cookware?

 The debate over hard anodized cookware vs. non-stick cookware has been raging since hard anodized cookware entered the market, and de-throned non stick cookware as the go-to cookware for home cooks looking for cookware that was easy to use, and easy to clean.

-Non-stick cookware has been a mainstay in millions of home kitchens around the world, since the slippery non-coating for pans, pots and skillets that prevents food from sticking, was discovered in the 1940’s and marketed to the public in the 1950’s by DuPont as Teflon coated non-stick cookware.
-Professional chefs quickly found Teflon coated non-stick cookware unsuitable for the riggers of an industrial kitchen, and began searching for PFOA free non-stick cookware.
-This is due to Teflon is not recommended for heavy daily use and high stove top and oven temperatures that are customary in professional kitchens.
+Non-stick cookware has been the most popular cookware in millions of home kitchens around the world, since the slippery coating that prevents food from sticking was developed in the 1940’s, and marketed to the public in the 1950’s by DuPont as Teflon® coated non-stick cookware.

 Searching for a Alternative to Teflon coated Non-Stick Cookware

 The desire of professional chefs to find a safe alternative to Teflon coated non-stick pans that offers the same non stick capabilities as Teflon, without dangers of exposure to PTFE (Polytetrafluoroethylene) and PFOA (Perfluorooctanoic acid), that was as sturdy as stainless steel yet prevented food from sticking, lead several cookware manufacturers to search a new revolutionary cookware surface.

 Calphalon hit the mark in 1968 with it’s invention of the first hard anodized aluminum cookware, that eliminated the risks of non-stick cookware and yet was sturdy enough to withstand the punishing conditions of an industrial kitchen.

 What resulted from this dilemma was a new type of cookware called Hard Anodized Cookware, which offered the best features of each type of cookware in one: